/* Reviews Back Button*/

 Your time is an investment, so use it wisely.
 It’s not just an investment in the success of your book – but it’s an investment in your career, building your author platform.

 One way you can manage your “busy” is to start isolating times to do certain things.
-Comments on your social media don’t need to be responded to immediately, once or twice a day is sufficient.
+Comments on your social media don’t need to be responded to immediately, once a day is sufficient.
 There are things you can save for when you’re in line at the grocery store, or whenever you have some idle time.
+Responding to social media comments is one of these activities that you can save for idle times.

 When I put together my weekly (and daily) to-do lists, I rank things in order of importance.
 And I’m not talking about a tax deadline (though that’s important).
 Rather, I’m speaking of the importance, or the weight, it carries with my book success.
 I also rank things by what’ll take the longest to accomplish and then ideally divide up the longer, more complex projects into smaller steps that I can tackle daily or weekly.